AIS-UCLA/website-astro/src/pages/fellowships/governance.md

 4. [Vision Statement of the US AI Safety Institute](https://www.nist.gov/system/files/documents/2024/05/21/AISI-vision-21May2024.pdf) (15 min)
 5. [International Institutions for Advanced AI](https://arxiv.org/abs/2307.04699) (20 min)

-AI Control 5.
-[Model Evaluation for Extreme Risks by Toby Shevlane](https://arxiv.org/pdf/2305.15324.pdf) (35 min) 6.
-[Societal Adaptation to Advanced AI](https://drive.google.com/file/d/1k3uqK0dR9hVyG20-eBkR75_eYP2efolS/view?usp=sharing) (40 min)

 #### Learning Goals:

-1. Understand the term "compute governance," and why regulating compute is a promising path for mitigating AI risk
+1. Understand the conditions that warrant internationalized AI governance, and how it can be achieved.
-2. Survey existing international instiutions for AI, and proposals for new institutions
+2. Survey existing international recommendations for AI ethics.
-3. Gain context on the state of AI in China, the US's primary competitor in the field

 ### Week 7: Looking Ahead